seajs/seajs-circular/README.md

 Note
 -----

-This plugin bases on seajs 2.3.0+
+This plugin bases on seajs ^2.3.0
 <br/>When a circular dependency occurs, the program will function well as well as warning a message in console.

+seajs 3.0.0 will native support circular dependency without this plugin.